gatsbyjs/gatsby/packages/gatsby-plugin-google-analytics/README.md

 Besides the experiment ID you also need the variation ID for SERVER_SIDE experiments in Google Optimize.
 Set 0 for original version.

-### `disableWebVitalsTracking`
+### `enableWebVitalsTracking`

 Optimizing for the quality of user experience is key to the long-term success of any site on the web.
 Capturing Real user metrics (RUM) helps you understand the experience of your user/customer.
-By setting `disableWebVitalsTracking` to false, Google Analytics will get "core-web-vitals" events with their values.
+By setting `enableWebVitalsTracking` to false, Google Analytics will get "core-web-vitals" events with their values.

 ## Optional Fields